 Although rendering the investment policy to the legislative body and/or oversight committee is not required, it is highly recommended.
-This should be done annually, on an established schedule, such as after the annual review and update.
+If it is done, it should be done annually, on an established schedule, such as after the annual review and update.